Budgeting

 A no-spend challenge has three components: a duration, an essentials list, and a discretionary list.

-Duration: Most challenges run 7, 30, or 90 days.
+The duration is most often 7, 30, or 90 days.
 The 30-day version is the most common because it produces visible savings within a single calendar month and builds enough habit to be worth the effort, without requiring the longer commitment that 90 days demands.
+How the three compare:

 The exact line between essentials and discretionary needs to be written down before the challenge starts.
 The most common failure mode of no-spend challenges is the in-flight redefinition of "essential" to include things that weren't on the list at the start.